 Every Parish should obtain a copy of the new Rules – available on the Church of England website.
 Some of the key changes are …

 Simplification of the revision of electoral rolls – names no longer need to be removed during the year.
 Electronic publication also possible.
 The published roll must include names but not addresses.
+Rules 2, 4, 4(8) and 5

 Annual meeting – this must now be held between 1 Jan and 31 May.
 This will mean that Archdeacons’ or Primary Visitations will take place in June and not May.
 Sides people must now be appointed by the PCC, not at the APCM.
+Rule M1

-Elections to Deanery Synod
+Elections to Deanery Synod a person elected in 2020 or subsequently as a lay member of a deanery synod is limited to two successive terms and is then ineligible for election for three years, unless a resolution passed at the annual parochial meeting to disapply the number of terms to be served.
+(Rule M8(5) to (7)

 Lay members of a PCC must be in the majority both when forming a PCC and at any quorate meeting.
+Rule M27 (2)

-The minimum number of PCC meetings a year is no longer specified, only enough to ensure efficient transaction of business.
+The minimum number of PCC meetings a year is no longer specified, only enough to ensure efficient transaction of business.(Rule M23(1)

 Joint PCCs – churches within the same benefice can now opt to form a single PCC.
 This can be an effective way of simplifying workload for all concerned and reduce the number of officer posts which need to be filled.
+(Section C of part 9)

 Bishop’s Mission Orders must now keep a membership roll, and those on it are entitled to be represented on deanery synods, and to stand for diocesan and general synod.
+(Rules 24, 36 and 50)

 GDPR – the new rules have been designed to avoid any need to obtain consent from individuals for using their data for the purposes of the Rules.

 Electronic communication – is now provided for, including electronic voting methods if considered appropriate by the Chair.
 Any decisions made through correspondence must be reported to the PCC at its next meeting.
+(Rule M29 and Rule 76)

 We hope that this publication will further enable us all to work together in supporting the work of the Church.
 The main contacts in the Diocesan team are kept updated on the diocesan website.